How to Lose Weight With CrossFit

 For the most part, this is nothing that you haven’t encountered in the gym before.
 If you are new to the gym world, we advise you to get acquainted with barbells and dumbbells mostly.
 Also, it’s not a bad idea to purchase wrist and even foot bandages, which will protect you from any metal-to-skin contact.

-It’s important that you train in proper workout clothes to help avoid potential injuries and discomfort.
+You must train in proper workout clothes to help avoid potential injuries and discomfort.
 For example, sweat-wicking fabric helps keep you dry and comfortable ensuring you can stay flexible during complex lifts.

 If your footwear and socks aren’t appropriate, you can injure your ankles and feet enough to prevent you from exercising altogether.
-This can be really frustrating, especially when you begin developing a rhythm.
+This can be frustrating, especially when you begin developing a rhythm.

 CrossFit in a Nutshell